databricks/spark-sklearn/docs/README.md

     // Your python code goes here, you can replace python with many other
     // supported languages too.
     {% endhighlight %}

-## Sphinx

-We use Sphinx to generate Python API docs, so you will need to install it by running `sudo pip install sphinx`.

 ## API Docs (Sphinx)